An Interview with Jamie Evans, founder of The Herb Somm and author of The Ultimate Guide to CBD: Explore the World of Cannabidiol.

 Bri: With so much false information out there, how do you know which companies are going to give you a quality product and are actually legitimate?

-Jamie: Cannabis-derived products at dispensaries are great because product lines have to go through rigorous testing in order to get their products placed on the shelves (here in CA).
+Jamie: Cannabis-derived products at dispensaries like this arizona dispensary are great because product lines have to go through rigorous testing in order to get their products placed on the shelves (here in CA).
 They get tested for pesticides, microbials, etc. Hemp-derived CBD products don’t have the same regulations so you just need to be careful.
 Some companies go the extra mile to get their products tested regardless of regulations.
 Always look for the certificate of analysis.
 It’s all about being transparent.
 You want to look at [a company’s] website for the certificate to see that their product has been tested and also, see that there is actually CBD in the product.
 Look for the brands that are going the extra mile.

 Bri: What is the difference between full-spectrum and broad-spectrum?
 Why would you use one vs the other?